adamw00000/VAE-PU-OCC/README.md

 # VAE-PU+OCC: One-Class Classification Approach to Variational Learning from Biased Positive Unlabeled Data.

-Official implementation for VAE-PU+OCC.
-Will not be actively maintained.
+Official implementation for VAE-PU+OCC algorithm for Positive-Unlabeled classification.

-# How to run
+# How to run the experiments

-Using virtual environment is recommended (eg. create environment using `python -m venv venv` and activate in in Powershell using `. ./venv/Scripts/Activate.ps1`).
+Algorithm code was developed using Python 3.9.
+Using virtual environment is recommended (eg. create environment using `python -m venv venv` and activate it in Powershell using `. ./venv/Scripts/Activate.ps1`).

 1. Follow the steps in SAR-EM README.md in order to install the library, it is located under `external/SAR-EM` directory.
 Those steps are also listed below for convenience.
     - `pip install -r external/SAR-PU/requirements.txt`